Telephone: 01 6459450

 Each technician has a minimum of eight years experience working in busy, acute care, cardiac centres and believes in a patient focused, high quality and efficient service.

-Our departure is currently open from 9am to 5pm Monday to Friday (GP Direct Access)
+Our department is currently open from 9am to 5pm Monday to Friday (GP Direct Access)